-Intrinsic and instrumental value, along with the value of sustainability, are the moral foundations for more specific ethical norms that guide us in our moral consideration of energy.
-In Healing Earth's ethical framework, norms take are expressed in three ways: as principles, goals, and virtues.
+Intrinsic and instrumental value, along with the value of environmental sustainability, are the moral foundations for more specific ethical norms that guide us in our moral consideration of energy.
+In Healing Earth's ethical framework, norms are expressed in three ways: as principles, goals, and virtues.

 Moral Principles and Energy

 As an expression of our moral obligation to care for creation, we are called to draw on the energies of nature in ways that neither exhaust non-renewable sources nor impedes or damages renewable sources.

 The challenge of transitioning to sustainable energy sources worldwide is a matter of human rights.
 Just as human beings have a right to the basic necessities of life, such as shelter, food, etc., all people also have a moral right of access to the energy they need for life.
 However, national governments around the world are yet to translate this moral right into a legal requirement.
 For example, 18% of the world’s population currently lives without electricity.
 Legal recognition of the right to energy would direct foreign aid and national infrastructure projects toward a more just distribution of energy resources so that all people could have access to electricity (as well as the other forms of energy they need).